-People often ask me whether mojoPortal CMS can handle x amount of traffic.
+People often ask us whether mojoPortal CMS can handle x amount of traffic.
 Unfortunately, this is not an easy question to answer and anyone who gives you easy answers to this kind of question probably should not be believed.
 In general, you don't need to worry about capacity planning for your mojoPortal web site unless you are expecting really huge amounts of traffic.
-Generally even if you are headed for that level of success it won't happen over night and you can gradually scale up from shared hosting to a dedicated server.
+Generally, even if you are headed for that level of success it will not happen over night and you can gradually scale up from shared hosting to a dedicated server.
 A sufficiently beefy single server should be able to handle quite a lot of traffic.
 The next step would be to move the database to a dedicated server.
 Usually the database server will be a bottle neck before the web server so you may need a database cluster before you need a web cluster.
 Beyond that you can look at scale out strategies like web farms.
-We have plans for an add on product to facilitate use of mojoPortal in web farm environments targeted for release in the first or second quarter of 2009.

 As far as specific numbers of user and requests of course that depends on hardware.
 Capacity planning requires a lot of effort.
 There is a very good article "How To Perform Capacity Planning" which outlines the steps involved with coming up with hard number predictions.
-As you can see its a lot of work to really do it right for all features.
+As you can see it's a lot of work to really do it right for all features.
 Because of the various scenarios which could exist, we don't make any bold claims.
 We can say that we have built and supported sites with hundreds of thousands of page views per month on moderate hardware with no performance issues.